AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 Users in the forms-power-users group can access code editor.
 For other users, code editor is not available.
 If you have the rights, you can switch from visual editor mode to code editor mode of the rule editor, and vice versa, using the switcher right above the rule editor.
 When you launch rule editor the first time, it opens in the visual editor mode.
 You can write rules in the visual editor mode or switch to the code editor mode to write a rule script.
 However, note that if you modify a rule or write a rule in code editor, you cannot switch back to the visual editor for that rule unless you clear the code editor.

-AEM Forms tracks the rule editor mode you used last to write a rule.
+[!DNL Experience Manager Forms] tracks the rule editor mode you used last to write a rule.
 When you launch the rule editor next time, it opens in that mode.
 However, you can also configure a default mode to open the rule editor in the specified mode.
 To do so:

-1. Go to AEM web console at `https://[host]:[port]/system/console/configMgr`.
+1. Go to [!DNL Experience Manager] web console at `https://[host]:[port]/system/console/configMgr`.
 1. Click to edit **[!UICONTROL Adaptive Form Configuration Service]**.
 1. choose **[!UICONTROL Visual Editor]** or **[!UICONTROL Code Editor]** from the **[!UICONTROL Default Mode for Rule Editor]** drop-down